tdefa/curras-alonso_murine_single_cell_atlas/README.md

 **Parameters**:
 - `--path_to_czi_folder`: path to the parental folder containing subfolders with czi images of different experiments
 - `--list_folder`: names of folders in the parental containing experiments to be anaylzed
-- `--new_probe`: permits to specify analysis parameters for genes that are not listed in the code: `espi` parameter in dbscan (minimal distance between points in a cluster), minimal overlapping between marker gene and nucleus to make a nucleus positive to this marker
+- `--new_probe`: permits to specify analysis parameters for genes that are not listed in the code: `espi` parameter in dbscan (minimal distance between points in a cluster), minimal overlapping between marker gene and nucleus to make a nucleus positive to this marker <br />
+Probes name that have pre filled default values : pre filled 'Lamp3', 'Pdgfra', 'Chil3', 'Cap', 'aCap', 'acap', 'Ptprb', 'Ptprb1', 'Fibin', 'C3ar1', 'Hhip', 'Mki67', 'Serpine1', 'Apln', 'Pecam1', 'CEC', 'Rtkn2'

 - `dict_name_save`: key word use to name .npy files storing results of the analysis

 ## Generating Excel files with analysis results